 Just prior to the beginning of each Delivery Year, the Final Zonal Net Load Price, which is the price paid by LSEs for capacity procured as part of the RPM, is calculated.
 This price is determined based on the results of the BRA and subsequent incremental auctions for a given year.
-As the procurement of the majority of the capacity via the RPM is done during the BRA, there is little variation between the BRA clearing price (Preliminary Zonal Capacity Price) and the Final Zonal Net Load Price as shown in Figure 5-3.
-However, while Figure 5-3 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation between the prices.
-This is because the Final Zonal Net Load Price for 2016-2017 and 2017-2018 includes the incremental costs of each year's transitional Capacity Performance Incremental Auction ("CPIA").
-120
+As the procurement of the majority of the capacity via the RPM is done during the BRA, there is little variation between the BRA clearing price (Preliminary Zonal Capacity Price) and the Final Zonal Net Load Price as shown in Figure 5-10.
+However, while Figure 5-10 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the

-117 On June 9, 2015, FERC accepted PJM's proposal to establish a new capacity product, a Capacity Performance Resource, on a phased-in basis, to ensure that PJM's capacity market provides adequate incentives for resource performance during emergency conditions (FERC Docket No. ER15-623 et al., 151 FERC ¶ 61,208).
+142 On June 9, 2015, FERC accepted PJM's proposal to establish a new capacity product, a Capacity Performance Resource, on a phased-in basis, to ensure that PJM's capacity market provides adequate incentives for resource performance during emergency conditions (FERC Docket No. ER15-623 et al., 151 FERC ¶ 61,208).
 Resources that are committed as capacity performance resources will be paid incentives to ensure that they deliver the promised energy and reserves when called upon in emergencies.
 Capacity Performance has been fully implemented for the 2018-2019, 2019-2020, 2020-2021, and 2021-2022 Delivery Years, with transitional capacity performance incremental auctions conducted for the 2016-2017 and 2017-2018 years to facilitate improved resource performance during those years by allowing a portion of capacity to be rebid as Capacity Performance Resources in a new procurement.
 Implementation of Capacity Performance has generally resulted in increased capacity clearing prices, in particular for the ComEd zone.

-118 As noted above, a Delivery Year is June 1 through May 31 of the following year.
+143 As noted above, a Delivery Year is June 1 through May 31 of the following year.
 The use of "Delivery Year" in this Plan also applies to the MISO RTO where the term "Planning Year" is normally used.

-119 Deferred short-term resource procurement only applies prior to the 2018-2019 Delivery Year.
+$^{^{144}}$ Deferred short-term resource procurement only applies prior to the 2018-2019 Delivery Year.